Tips & Suggestions

 - Avoid sitting in a wet bathing suit.

 - Avoid any fragrance-containing toilet paper, sanitary pads, tampons, and bubble baths.
-These chemicals can aggravate the infection.
+These chemicals can aggravate the discomfort.

 - Urinate after sexual intercourse to help wash away bacteria.

-- If you get urinary tract infections often, you may want to avoid using a diaphragm as a birth control method.
+- If you experience urinary discomfort frequently, you may want to avoid using a diaphragm as a birth control method.
 Ask your doctor about other birth control choices.

 - Include celery, parsley, and watermelon in your diet – they act as natural diuretics.